 Process at the Exhibition

-Every piece of information is presented as a card, which can be expanded to show more detail.
-When the app is launched for the first time there is only one card.
+We present every piece of information as a card, which can be expanded to show more detail.
+When the user launches the app for the first time there is only one card.
 It explains the process of applying and is steadily updated to inform the user about the next due dates.

 Each card is assigned to a specific place in the building.
 It only becomes visible in the app when the user approaches this place.
-That way when the user scrolls through the cards he can revisit his personal path through the exhibition.
-There are different kinds of cards: Some belong to projects, some the special places (like the library or the media lab) and some answer common questions.
+That way, when the user scrolls through the cards he can revisit his personal path through the exhibition.

 We tried to keep the structure for the app as simple as possible: There is no time to learn about the app, users need to be able to use it instantly when they arrive.

 It was extremely important to us to be able to actually test the location based idea of the app.
 I therefore got into iOS Development with Swift and coded an actual native prototype of the app.
-We used iBeacons from Estimote an learned a lot about how precise they are (less than you think) and how easy it is to work with them (very).
+We used iBeacons from Estimate and learned a lot about how precise they are (less than you think) and how easy it to work with them (very).

 Coding an actual iOS app is quite challenge, but nothing beats the speed and precision of a native prototype.
 Especially being able to access all native APIs is great.
 Writing a native prototype is not something that I would do for any project, but it’s definitely great if you want to use new technologies and be sure you are using them right.

 My focus in this project was on concept development, process design and prototyping.

 This is a student project created during summer semester 2015 as part of a course in Interactive Communication Systems by Prof. Jens Döring and Julia Stäbler.